Ford second-quarter profit falls on restructuring charges

-DETROIT (Reuters) - Ford Motor Co (F.N) on Wednesday reported a lower quarterly net profit, primarily due to charges related to the restructuring of the automaker’s units in Europe and South America.
+DETROIT, July 24 (Reuters) - Ford Motor Co on Wednesday reported a lower quarterly net profit, primarily due to charges related to the restructuring of the automaker’s units in Europe and South America.

 The No. 2 U.S. automaker posted a second-quarter net profit of $148 million, or 4 cents per share, down from $1.1 billion, or 27 cents per share, a year earlier.